apostrophecms/docs/docs/guide/front-end-assets.md

 That makes the bundle larger, but Apostrophe serves a separate, small and fast bundle to non-IE11 users, so there is **no performance penalty** for them.

-::: info Internet Explorer 11 limitations
+::: note Internet Explorer 11 limitations
 Apostrophe uses babel's `@babel/preset-env` module to provide as much support as possible for JavaScript language features, including promises, `async/await` and more.
 However, Apostrophe does not provide polyfills for all browser API features, and some, such as `Observable`, cannot be implemented for Internet Explorer 11.
 Apostrophe also does not attempt to fix the limitations of CSS in Internet Explorer 11.
 And the most important limitation is that **Apostrophe's editing interface is not available in Internet Explorer 11.** You should test your sites thoroughly in all browsers you intend to support.
 :::